 Grip styles are something that comes to us naturally after playing for a while, and it is something you learn.
 Everyone holds the mouse differently, and this largely affects what mouse we pick.

-There are three main types of mouse gripping:
+There are three main types of mouse grip:

-- Palm Grip - Entire hand rests on the mouse.
+- Palm Grip - The entire hand rests on the mouse.
 This lets you move the mouse fast since your actions come from your arm.
 However, clicking can be slower, and using your arm means it’s not always the most precise.

 - Claw Grip - Palm rests on the back of the mouse while fingers are arched to make the index and middle fingertips perpendicular to mouse buttons.
 Because of this, the mouse is easily picked up and moved, but it’s can sometimes feel more precise compared to the palm grip.